Kimola/kimola-cognitive-api-documentation/README.md

   When the result comes, top match result comes.
   It lists all the categories that may contain the word and the probability of being in those categories.

-  Even if the id you send to this method is not empty or odd, you will not get an error.
+  Even if the id you send to this method is not null or unique, you will not get an error.
 Kimola does not guarantee a sequential response.
+Please make sure that the id you enter is unique.

   Kimola uses the languages it supports, the notation of ISO [639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) codes with 2-letter notation.
 ISO 639 is a standardized nomenclature used to classify languages.
 Each language is assigned a two-letter (639-1).
   For example, when you want to choose Spanish, es, which corresponds to 2 letters, should be selected as the language code.